Understanding Principal Reduction: What It Is And How It Helps Homeowners

 Principal reductions came out of the 2008 – 2009 financial crisis caused largely by the housing bubble of subprime mortgages.
 These mortgages were called “subprime” because they were given to borrowers with low credit scores.
 It resulted in many people getting in over their heads on homes they couldn’t afford.

 As people started to default on their mortgages, the growing real estate bubble burst.
 Housing prices plummeted, which left many people with negative equity.
-In response, the U.S. government created a program called the Home Affordable Modification Program (HAMP) as well as other principal reduction programs.
+In response, the U.S. government created a program called the Home Affordable Modification Program (HAMP) and other principal reduction programs.

 Principal Reduction Programs